bntracy/weekend-sql-to-do-list/README.md

 ## Description

 A basic to-do list.
 Items can be added, deleted, or marked complete.
 Completed items display a timestamp marking the time of completion.
+There is also a link to a second interface that includes the additional feature of confirmation dialogues when deleting items.
+Both interfaces access the same database.

 ### Prerequisites